 - Gradually you will improve.

-If you’re observant, you will be able to help yourself get rid of it.
+If you’re observant, you can help yourself get rid of it.
 Otherwise, you will undermine yourself subconsciously without even realizing it.